xl-c111/holbertonschool-hbnb/README.md

 ---

 ## 5. Conclusion

+- The high-level package diagram gives us a big-picture view of the system structure and communication.
+- The class diagram details the core business entities and their relationships.
+- The sequence diagrams illustrate how user actions are processed end-to-end.

 This document brings together the architecture, class design, and API flows of HBnB Evolution, serving as a blueprint for robust implementation and future reference.